| | |

 was.
 In fact, we didn't actually leave until 7:30am, since

+we were concerned he hadn't arrived yet.
 On the right you see my computer readout for the

 ride...exactly 120 miles (16.1mph average speed, 51.0mph max).
 It should have been 125, except